 In February 2018, Flying Cloud Airport filled up with visitors for the Super Bowl.
 Here's a view of a taxiway that usually doesn't have jets and turboprops stacked up nose-to-tail!
 Between this crush of planes and the snow that has been pretty much a constant this winter - conditions have been less than ideal for winter flying!
 I negotiated with Thunderbird Aviation to move up my annual inspection.
 So at least while the weather's not good, I can get ahead with the inspection!

 In May 2018, we removed and replaced the aging asphalt inside and outside one hangar stall on Mike Lane.
-The new asphalt will allow aircraft to get pushed and pulled out of the hangar much easier and fixed some long standing issues with the old floor surface.
+The new asphalt will allow aircraft to get pushed in and pulled out of the hangar much easier and fixed some long standing issues with the old floor surface.